 Protects Against Dementia

-According to a study conducted on 2,800 people over the age of 60, it was found that physical activity, particularly gardening, could lower the risk of developing dementia by 36 percent.
+According to a study conducted on 2,800 people over the age of 60, it was found that physical activity, particularly gardening (Five Easy Tips To Build A Beautiful Balcony Garden), could lower the risk of developing dementia by 36 percent.

 Bathing In Green

 Several studies suggest that being in green, or in the garden, is linked with better recovery from surgery, less anxiety and depression, better stress management, and many other positive effects.

 Doing gardening for 30-40 minutes daily can help lower the LDL cholesterol level and increase HDL cholesterol levels.
 In a Stockholm study, it was found that regular gardening reduces stroke and heart attack risk by up to 30% for those over 60.

 Do you know that gardening can help in reducing stress levels?
 According to a study cited by CNN, it was found that gardening fights stress even better than other hobbies.
 Researchers tracked a group of people who completed a stressful task and were told to read inside or go in the garden.
 People who were in the garden showed lower levels of the stress hormone cortisol.

 Spending some time under the sun can help you achieve an adequate amount of vitamin D, which is beneficial for our bones and immune system.
 Thus, if you want to have fun and improve your Vitamin D, gardening is your solution!